-Point to Note: There is one more very important site that has emerged in the last few years called PublishDrive.
-We are not avoiding this site for any reason and will address it in another article.
+Point to Note: There is one more very important service that has emerged in the last few years called PublishDrive.
+We are not avoiding service for any reason and will address it in another article.

 For now, let’s dive in and take a look at Smashwords vs. Draft2Digital and let you decide who the winner is based on this article's comparison.

 What is Smashwords?

 Smashwords is a leading self-publishing aggregator company that allows authors to upload their book once to the platform, which then gets distributed to various retailers, libraries, and stores.
 Authors are paid royalties directly, once a book is purchased through Smashwords directly, or through a retailer.

 Without Mark Coker and his genius behind launching Smashwords, Amazon would have been the only player in town as far as digital publishing is concerned.